What Happens in a Proffer Session with the Federal Government?

-Many people charged with a federal crime across the United States get offered the opportunity to engage in a proffer session with the prosecutors and agents related to their federal case.
+Many people charged with federal crimes across the United States are offered the opportunity to engage in a proffer session with the prosecutors and agents related to their federal case.
 The purpose of this proffer session is for the government to attempt to get information from the person who's charged with the federal crime so that the government can prosecute other individuals who may be involved with other federal crimes.

 Not all cases involve proffer sessions, and before you engage in a proffer session, you would want to make sure that your attorney is on board and recommends that you do so.
 In any proffer session, the government and its agents will be asking you questions that could incriminate you and others.